gopinathsjsu/team-project-ackermen/README.md

 ## Sprint Task Sheet
 https://github.com/gopinathsjsu/team-project-ackermen/blob/main/Sprints_TaskSheet.xlsx

+## XP core values

+<strong>Feedback</strong> - We provide our feedback to each teammate and listen to them carefully.
+We meet every week to discuss the feedback, how to improve the weak spots.We adjust our project by gather feedback on design and implementations.
+After each team member’s assigned story is done, other team members do a review and give some feedback about the work.

+<strong>Simplicity</strong> - We are very specific about what we are going to develop, not creating any features which are not mentioned in requirements.
+Throughout the project, we guaranteed complete transparency, integrity, and ultimate reliability.

+<strong>Respect</strong> - We respect everyone's ideas/inputs regarding project in team and come to a consensus.
+From the beginning of the project each team member had valued others opinion and also considered others ideas and suggestions and respected each others.

 ## Design decisions

 1. We created a loosely coupled MVC pattern where our application APIs are hosted in the cloud and the UI is hosted on our local machines.